 Information to Grant Recipients

-SLS informs applicants that have been awarded a grant or research funding by ordinary mail.
+SLS sends a notification email to all applicants who have been awarded a grant or research funding.

-N.B.
-If you have been granted funding by The Swedish Cultural Foundation in Finland, kindly refer to www.kulturfonden.fi.
+NB!
+If you have been granted funding by the Swedish Cultural Foundation in Finland, kindly refer to kulturfonden.fi.

-Firstly, request the grant electronically.
-Then print out the requisition form, sign it and send it by ordinary mail to SLS.
-Please do this in good time, preferably at least three weeks before your preferred date of payment.
-Grants are paid in one or at most two instalments.
+First, requisition the grant or funding electronically.
+Then print out the requisition form, sign it and send it either as a scanned document by email to firstname.lastname@example.org or by ordinary mail to SLS.
+Please requisition the grant/research funding in good time, preferably at least three weeks before your preferred date of payment.
+Grants are paid out in one or at most two instalments.

-(c) provide information about the funding source in all publications, on web pages, at seminars and in any other material published within the project by using SLS and the fund’s logos, which can be downloaded from the SLS website
+c) provide information about the funding source in all publications, on websites, at seminars and in any other materials published within the project, and use SLS and the fund’s logos, which can be downloaded from the SLS website

-(d) take out a pension and accident insurance policy with the Farmers’ Social Insurance Institution (Mela) (if the grant is a work-related grant lasting for at least four months per year).
-This applies to grant recipients residing in Finland.
+d) take out a pension and accident insurance policy with the Farmers’ Social Insurance Institution (Mela) (if the grant is a work-related grant lasting for at least four months per year).

-You must submit electronically a summary report describing how the grant has been used within 14 months of having received the grant.
-Individuals who have been awarded a travel grant are required to specify their costs (travel, accommodation, participation fees, etc).
-You do not need to attach tickets or receipts to your summary report.
-If you do not submit your summary report within the specified period, you may miss out on future grants and research funding.
+You must submit electronically a summary report describing how the grant or research funding has been used within 14 months of having received the grant.
+Those who fail to submit a summary report within the specified period may miss out on future grants and research funding.

-Grants are reserved for the recipient for one year from the time that the applicant received confirmation of the grant/research funding awarded.
-At the end of the first year, the recipient may submit a written request by ordinary mail or e-mail a further deferment of no more than one year.
-This request must be submitted to the SLS Research Secretary.
-Thus, applicants have a total of two years in which to take out the grant.
+Grants and research funding are reserved for the recipient for one year from the time that the applicant received confirmation of the grant/research funding awarded.
+At the end of the first year, the recipient can apply for a further deferment of no more than one year.

-The time period for utilising a grant may be extended due to military service, maternity/paternity or care leave, protracted illness or for other valid reasons.
-In such cases, the applicant must submit a written request for an extension to the SLS Research Secretary.
+The time period for utilising a grant may be extended because of military service, maternity/paternity leave, care leave, protracted illness, or for other valid reasons.

 The recipient of a grant is required to notify SLS if she/he is not going to utilise the grant or only part thereof.
 SLS determines whether any repayment is required.

-For residents of Finland, grants are tax-free up to the limit determined by the tax authorities.
-If the total amount of the grant for the fiscal year exceeds the maximum tax-free limit, the recipient will be taxed for the amount that exceeds this limit.
-Grants are to be specified in the recipient’s income tax return.
-SLS notifies the tax authorities of all s grants awarded.
+The grants are tax-free up to the limit determined by the tax authorities.
+If the recipient’s total amount of grant for the fiscal year exceeds the maximum tax-free limit, the recipient will be taxed for the amount that exceeds this limit.
+Grants and research funding are to be specified in the recipient’s income tax return.
+SLS notifies the tax authorities about all grants and research funding awarded.

-Pursuant to the Lag om ändring av lagen om olycksfallsförsäkring för lantbruksföretagare 992/2008 (a Finnish Act requiring pension and accident insurance for grant holders) which came into force on 1 January 2009, recipients of scholarships and grants must take out a pension and accident insurance policy with the Farmers’ Social Insurance Institution (Mela).
-This insurance is compulsory and applies to residents of Finland and also to working groups.
-This statutory requirement applies if the grant amounts to a certain minimum sum, and if the period set aside for the research, studies, etc. or the period of leave is at least 4 months of the year.
-The premium to be paid is approximately 14 per cent of the total scholarship/grant awarded.
-SLS informs Mela of the grants it has awarded, but the recipient of the grant must take out the insurance policy him/herself.
+Pursuant to the Lag om arbetspensions- och olycksfallsförsäkringsskydd för stipendiater (a Finnish Act requiring pension and accident insurance for grant holders) which came into force on 1 January 2009, recipients of grants must take out a pension and accident insurance policy with the Farmers’ Social Insurance Institution (Mela).
+This insurance is compulsory and applies to residents of Finland.
+The premium to be paid is approximately 14 per cent of the total grant awarded.
+SLS informs Mela of the grants and research funding it has awarded but recipients must take out the insurance policy themselves.